Jobify is an app designed to help recent college graduates find jobs in the work force.

 user research, wire framing, prototyping, design, branding

-Digital Wire framing & Low-Fi prototyping
+Digital Wire framing and Low-Fi prototyping

 After creating all wireframes digitally, I connected them to create the typical user flow.
 This allows us as designers to see how a user can and will navigate through the app.